internetarchive/dweb-mirror/USING.md

 These should include any inserted drive with "archiveorg" as a directory at its top level.
 The content will be copied to that drive, which can then be removed and inserted into a different server.

-Note: The server currently only checks for these at startup.
-[issue#195](https://github.com/internetarchive/dweb-mirror/issues/195) will check any time.
+The server checks whether these disks are present every 15 seconds, so to use a new USB disk:
+* Insert the USB
+* Create a folder at its top level called `archiveorg`
+* Wait about 15 seconds
+* Hitting `Save` should now allow this USB disk to be selected.

 ## Collection and Search pages - multiple items